kubernetes/website/content/en/blog/_posts/2022-05-06-storage-capacity-GA/index.md

-As explained in more detail in the [previous blog post about this feature](/blog/2021/04/14/local-storage-features-go-beta/), storage capacity tracking allows a CSI driver to publish information about remaining capacity.
+As explained in more detail in the [previous blog post about this feature](/blog/2021/04/14/local-storage-features-go-beta/), storage capacity tracking allows a CSI driver to publish information about the remaining capacity.
 The kube-scheduler then uses that information to pick suitable nodes for a Pod when that Pod has volumes that still need to be provisioned.